 Baumann Skin Types with Sensitive Skin

 There are 8 Sensitive Baumann Skin Types - Which one are you?
 The sensitive skin products that are best for you depend upon which Baumann Sensitive Skin Type that you have.
 We can divide sensitive skin into two main categories:

 The oily sensitive skin types OSPT and OSNT usually suffer from acne, but less commonly have rosacea, stinging and skin allergies.
 OSPW and OSNW usually suffer from rosacea but may have some acne, stinging and allergies.
 All oily sensitive skin types will do well with anti-inflammatory ingredients.
 Some of our favorite soothing skincare ingredients for oily sensitive skin are salicylic acid, argan oil, green tea, Centella Asiatica Extract, chamomile, aloe, allantoin and panthenol.

 Dry Sensitive Skin

-Understanding sensitive skin and getting a customized skincare routine for sensitive skin depends upon your commitment to help us better understand your skin.
+Understanding sensitive skin and getting good results from a customized skincare routine for sensitive skin depends upon your commitment to help us better understand your skin.